The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:system_model} presents the system model for the MIMO-ME-MS channel.
-Section~\ref{sec:analysis} conducts a theoretical analysis of the problem, characterizing the optimal precoder structure at high SNR.
-Building on these theoretical foundations, Section~\ref{sec:algorithm} details our proposed two-stage iterative precoding algorithm and establishes its asymptotic optimality.
-Section~\ref{sec:simulations} validates the performance of our design through numerical simulations, and Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:analysis} conducts a theoretical analysis of the problem and characterizes the optimal precoder structure in the high-SNR regime.
+Building on these theoretical foundations, Section~\ref{sec:algorithm} details the proposed two-stage iterative precoding algorithm and establishes its asymptotic optimality.
+Section~\ref{sec:simulations} validates the performance of the proposed design through numerical simulations, and Section~\ref{sec:conclusion} concludes the paper.